webr3/hyperdata/README.md

   "https://example.com/version#sha256": "c61379b9379dbbea76341ac49e1ea5e85b9a441053a404f42d16cd2c2db81959"
 }
 ```
-In this example, the hyperdata includes an object property name `https://example.com/version#sha256` from a different namespace (`https://example.com/version#`) to the default defined for the object (`https://example.com/schema#`).
+In this example, the Hyperdata includes an object property name `https://example.com/version#sha256` from a different namespace (`https://example.com/version#`) to the default defined for the object (`https://example.com/schema#`).

 ## JSON Property Extensions